nicolastomeo/CSVtoDB_CodingTask/README.md

 docker-compose up
  ```

 Then go to the CSVProcessor folder and edit the environment variables in docker-compose.yml file that specifies the connection to the Redis result backend (BACKEND_CONN) and the RabbitMQ broker (BROKER_CONN).
-If all the deploy is in one single machine you could use the docker0 interface (Docker for Linux) or the host.docker.internal dns name (Docker for Windows or Mac) to specifiy the conection from the csvprocessor docker container to the host machine.
+If all the deploy is in one single machine you could use the docker0 interface (Docker for Linux) or the host.docker.internal dns name (Docker for Windows or Mac) to specifiy the connection from the csvprocessor docker container to the host machine.

 After editing those variables run:
 ```